codedamn-projects/bird-app/README.md

 ## Introduction

+This project is about building a small but functional social media app like twitter.
+You should have the following features:

+-   User authentication via localStorage
+-   Feed logic
+-   CRUD on posts

+Extra things to do:

+-   Add like/comment for every post
+-   Add ability to follow users

 ## Project checklist

 In this project, you're supposed to work on a basic React app with all the functionalities listed below.